 Do I Have to Disassemble Furniture Myself?

 No!
-Most movers are happy to disassemble and reassemble your furniture for a nominal additional fee.
+Most movers are happy to disassemble and reassemble your furniture for a nominal additional disassembly service fee.
+It’s definitely less stressful than googling “How to disassemble furniture?” and trying to learn furniture assembly and disassembly.

 - Beds, dressers, tables, cabinets, vanities, and sofas are among the most common disassembled items